-Lighting seeds is a one day workshop designed to offer the space to experience the wisdom and presence of animals as a gateway to belonging— both to ourselves and to the natural world.
-We'll explore subtle yet potent technologies of magic, including: moving meditations, journaling, wildcrafting, foraging, medicine making, and encounters with animals as a means of activating our intuition and non-verbal ways of knowing, and allow them to lead us into a depth of stillness where we have the opportunity to fully meet ourselves.
-It's for this place of absolute truth that seekers travel the world, climb sacred mountains, go to ashrams, and make holy pilgrimages.
-One of the easiest ways we can reach this holy place is simply in the eyes, presence, and hearts of the animal kingdom- the wild unknowable 'other' who lifts us out of ourselves.
+Lighting seeds is designed to gift participants an experience of the wisdom and presence of animals as a gateway to belonging— both to ourselves and to the natural world.
+We'll explore subtle yet potent technologies of magic including moving meditations, journaling, wildcrafting, foraging, medicine making, and direct encounters with the animals themselves.
+We'll follow the horses into the depths of stillness where we'll have the opportunity to fully meet ourselves, and rest awhile in the bare bones of what lies at the centre of us.

-In the same way a lightning strike may ignite an instant blaze or slow burn that smoulders for months, these awarenesses and experiences may take root eagerly within us, or they may take months (or even years!) to percolate down through our soil.
+In the same way a lightning strike may ignite an instant blaze or smoulder in a slow burn that lingers, these awarenesses and experiences may take root eagerly within us, or they may take months (or even years!) to percolate down through our soil.
 Our intent is to approach these gateways with gentleness and a spirit of joy and curiosity; to offer seeds of awakening, awareness, practice, ritual and inspiration that you can integrate into the habit body of your life.

 Güliz Ünlü works with humans and animals in a range of wellness modalities.
 For most of her life she has been immersed in the layers and complexities of the Animal Kingdom.
 Through her work with both wild and domestic animals, she began to discover deep meaning in the purpose of the “pets” in our lives and the greater realm of animals that surround us daily.
 She was driven by discoveries in what they have to teach us about ourselves – about such things as compassion and forgiveness – and about their own purpose.
 She began to listen more intently to them to nurture this deeper connection. http://equuarius.com/